 - The Vanity Fair article initially describes “Elisabeth and Mark Before and After Death: The Power of a Field of Love” as an unpublished manuscript by Dr. Mack (“He left behind another unpublished manuscript, with another mystery he was seeking to unravel, a secret as dark as death itself”), before later correctly identifying this as a book proposal, not a manuscript.
 The materials for this project in actuality consist of a dozen-page single-spaced outline (the book proposal) and several sets of interview transcripts (interviews Dr. Mack conducted with friends and family of the late Dr. Elisabeth Targ).

 - Vanity Fair fails to examine the Donna Bassett incident critically.
-The article says Donna Bassett “intrigued [Mack] with a bizarre tale of being taken into a spaceship with Nikita Khrushchev and President John F. Kennedy during the Cuban missile crisis”.
-It presents her as a “Boston writer” who later told Time magazine that she “was a double agent out to expose Mack’s U.F.O. cult” through her “hoax”.
+The article presents her as a “Boston writer” who later told Time magazine that she “was a double agent out to expose Mack’s U.F.O. cult” through her “hoax”.

-The most damaging claim that she brought to Time magazine – as Time reporter James Willwerth credulously accepted and reported – was a “lack of therapy following [the] traumatic hypnosis sessions”.
+The most damaging claim that she brought to Time magazine – as Time reporter James Willwerth credulously accepted and reported – was of a “lack of therapy following [the] traumatic hypnosis sessions”.

-But it seems that Bassett had in fact been advised to seek regular therapy, and took offense at the way in which the advice was presented and was disappointed that Dr. Mack himself was not the resource to which she was being directed.
+But it seems that Bassett had in fact been advised to seek regular therapy, and took offense at the way in which the advice was presented, and may have been disappointed that Dr. Mack himself was not the resource to which she was being directed.

 A colleague of Dr. Mack’s explained that at a social meeting with Ed Bassett and Donna Bassett, “I felt over my head and asked if it would be helpful to her to see a psychologist regularly who has an understanding of the phenomenon.
 This was exactly the wrong thing to say.
 She felt I was calling her crazy and that I was abandoning her just when she’d started to open up to me.”